 It is essential that you have a look at the Neighbourhood Keepers brochure, which contains information about the ward, the Church Street Regeneration programme and the role of the Neighbourhood Keepers programme within it.

-The local community, organisations, individuals and Church Street residents can submit applications for funding for health and wellbeing or environmental projects.
+The local community, organisations, individuals and Church Street residents can submit applications for funding for health and well-being or/ and environmental projects.

 Individuals and organisations based in the Church Street ward will be prioritised.

-Individuals between 16 to 18 years old can apply, but will be required to have an adult with a current DBS certificate present while delivering their project.
-They also need the support of a guarantor.
+Individuals between 16 to 18 years old can apply but will be required to have an adult with a current DBS certificate present while delivering their project.
+They also need the support of a guarantor who would be the recipient of the funds.
 For example, City of Westminster College students could be backed by the college.

 We will fund positive activities that address health, wellbeing and the environment.

-These could be activities that have a direct public benefit for residents of the Church Street ward and Paddington Green estate.
+These must be activities that have a direct public benefit for residents of the Church Street ward and Paddington Green estate.
 They are to be delivered free of charge.

 You can apply for up to £20,000 per project, although we think the average award will be around £10,000.
-Projects applying for the maximum amount should run for at least 15 months.
+Projects applying for the maximum amount should run for at least 1 year.
 The minimum amount of funding you can apply for is £200.
+Applicants can apply for up to £20,000 and projects should start no earlier than the 1st February 2021 and finish no later than the 28th February 2022.

 We will support: